sosinaesayas/mobile-app-development/README.md

 # mobile-app-development
 The title of the project is "Eth Fetagn".

-The project is a mobile application which provides concise notes and a series of grouped questions aimed at helping users improve their performance.
+The project is a mobile application which provides concise lecture notes and a series of grouped questions aimed at helping users improve their performance.

 full name       | Id